Handling Static Files in Webman

 }

-If this middleware is required, it needs to be enabled in the middleware option in config/static.php.
+If you need this middleware, you must enable it in the middleware option in config/static.php.